forgotten-pillar/fp-notes/content/doctrine/the-father/god-of-first-angels-message.md

 > [!bible] [Daniel 7:13-14 - KJV](https://www.biblegateway.com/passage/?search=Daniel+7:13-14&version=kjv)
 > 13. I saw in the night visions, and, behold, **one like the Son of man came with the clouds of heaven, and came to *the Ancient of days***, and they brought him near before him.
-> 14. And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, **should serve him**: his dominion is  an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
+> 14. And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, **should serve him**...

 > [!bible] [Daniel 7:9-10 - KJV](https://www.biblegateway.com/passage/?search=Daniel+7:9-10&version=kjv)
-> 9. I beheld till the thrones were cast down, **and the Ancient of days did sit**, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and  his wheels as burning fire.
+> 9. I beheld till the thrones were cast down, **and *the Ancient of days* did sit**, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and  his wheels as burning fire.
 > 10. A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: **the judgment was set, and the books were opened**.

 The Ancient of Days is God the Father.
 His judgment began at the conclusion of the 2300-day prophecy from [Daniel 8:14](https://www.biblegateway.com/passage/?search=Daniel+8.14&version=KJV), which the First Angel's Message references.